-- "Denim Day" Every year in April, students are encouraged to wear denim in an effort to raise awareness about sexual assault and other forms of sexual violence.
-Students are also notified of the appropriate campus officials to whom acts of sexual violence should be reported and the disciplinary procedures that may ensue once a report of sexual violence is made. - Sexual Consent Seminar Each year in April, students are also educated about the definition of sexual assault, rape, acquaintance rape and consent in the context of sexual activity, and are given hypothetical examples in which the definition of consent is applied and discussed.
+- "Virtual" Seminars Educational interactive seminars on topics ranging from domestic violence, dating situational awareness, sexual assaults, safety, and self-defense.
+Students are also notified of the appropriate campus officials to whom acts of sexual violence should be reported and the disciplinary procedures that may ensue once a report of sexual violence is made. - Sexual Consent Seminar Throughout the year, students are also educated about the definition of sexual assault. rape. acquaintance rape and consent in the context of sexual activity, and are given hypothetical examples in which the definition of consent is applied and discussed.
 Students who may find themselves in a bystander scenario are also given safe and positive options that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than that individual.

-• "Call to True Beauty" Campaign - This weeklong campaign is held each year in October and is facilitated by Counseling & Disability Services in partnership with corporate and local government sponsors.
-Students are educated about the definition of and signs and dangers associated with dating violence, domestic violence, rape, and acquaintance rape and violence.
-Ways to reduce the risk and recognize the warning signs of abusive behavior and how to avoid potential attacks are also discussed in depth.
+• "Red Ribbon" Campaign - This weeklong campaign is held each year in October and is facilitated by the CAU Department of Public safety in partnership with corporate and local government sponsors.
+This is the nation's oldest and largest drug prevention awareness program.
+This event supports community awareness by promoting safe and dun activities that are positive alternatives to substance use and abuse.
 In connection with its efforts to comply with the Campus Sexual Violence Elimination ("SaVE") Act of 2013, CAU has also begun incorporating into its programs information about the definitions of domestic violence, dating violence, sexual assault, stalking and consent as those terms are defined under Georgia law, where available.
 Those terms are also defined in the Student Handbook: